 What can I expect on the day?

 Every wedding is unique, depending on the services booked.
-If your dog has been invited to the ceremony, then we aim to arrive approximately 30 minutes before the ceremony.
+If your dog has been invited to the wedding ceremony, then we aim to arrive approximately 30 minutes before the ceremony.
 This gives us enough time to greet the guests, fit in a toilet break, and get the dog dressed in any attire.
+A quick dog walk prior to the event can also help manage their excitement and stress.

 During the ceremony, we are on hand should your dog get a little restless.
 We can whisk them away for some playtime until the all-important “I do” moment.